denyspoltorak/metapatterns-website/metapatterns/content/basic-metapatterns/shards.md

 Finally, you can mix sharding and replication to make sure that the data of each shard is replicated, either in whole among identical components \[[DDS]({{< relref "../appendices/books-referenced.md#dds" >}})\] or piecemeal all over the system \[[DDIA]({{< relref "../appendices/books-referenced.md#ddia" >}})\]\.
 That achieves fault tolerance for volumes of data too large to store unsharded\.

-### Stateless: Pool, Instances, Replicated Stateless Services, Work Queue
+### Stateless: Pool, Instances, Replicated Stateless Services, Work Queue, Lambdas

 <figure>
 <a href="/diagrams/Variants/1/Shards%20-%20Pool.png">